ICESAT-2HackWeek/SeasonalSnow/README.md

-# Sample Project
+# Topohack extension

-This is as an example on how teams can structure their project repositories.
-Thanks to Lindsey Heagey and Joachim Meyer for the template, provided originally for [Geohackweek](https://github.com/geohackweek/sample_project_repository).
+This is an extension of topohack (https://github.com/ICESAT-2HackWeek/topohack).
+Taking ICESat-2 to the mountains: a workflow using satellite laser altimetry to resolve topography over complex terrain

 ## Files